Pain – A Sign of Pregnancy?

 Toothache During Pregnancy

 Pregnancy hormones cause gums to soften, making them more likely to swell and bleed.
-Nausea may result in a neglect of dental hygiene, which can also lead to toothaches.
+Additionally, frequent vomiting results in a higher acidity within the oral cavity.
+If not countered by vigilant oral hygiene, this could lead to tooth decay and sores.

 Other Reasons for Pain During Pregnancy

-As the pregnancy progresses, these types of pain are also possible:
+As the pregnancy progresses, these types of pain are also common:

 • Leg cramps due to magnesium deficiency